 You’re being prepared isn’t just about your teaching strategies but also about what you want your students to learn.
 Is the content relevant?
 Will they enjoy learning with you?
 Can they be given the best opportunity to make meaning of the curriculum?

 Are all the learning activities aligned to the scheduled most essential learning competencies for that quarter?
-Do you prepare recorded discussions and lectures in case you can’t stream them?
-All these are in your hands and being prepared is the key to a successful learning encounter.
+Can you prepare recorded discussions and lectures in case you can’t stream them?
+All this is in your hands and being prepared is the key to a successful learning encounter.

-In facilitating virtual discussions, as the online teacher you have to ensure the active participation of your students.
+In facilitating virtual discussions, as an online teacher, you have to ensure the active participation of your students.
 Certainly, your appropriate course structure and parallel learning activities will set the tone and can help your students to tune in actively.
 In other words, of equal importance is the curriculum content.

 Expect twists along the way to get your point across in a timely fashion!
 The necessary changes shouldn’t cause hullabaloo behind screens.
 This is how you communicate with your students.
 Well, you have to rethink your ways!

-Just be direct and be reasonable.
-This can establish connections with your students.
-Provide them a sense of community and never let them feel the tentacles of isolation.
+Just be direct and reasonable.
+This will help establish connections with your students.
+Provide them with a sense of community and never let them feel the tentacles of isolation.